National Museum of Damascus: Location

-The National Museum of Damascus lies in the west of the city, between the Damascus University and the Sulaymaniyya Takiyya, in Shukri al-Quwatli street.
+The National Museum of Damascus lies west of the city, between the Damascus University and the Sulaymaniyya Takiyya on Shukri al-Quwatli street.

 History

-The first museum was founded in 1919 under the supervision of the Syrian Ministry of Education at Al-Adiliyah Madrasa and housed a smaller collection until this was moved to its current location.
+The first museum was founded in 1919 under the supervision of the Syrian Ministry of Education at Al-Adiliyah Madrasa and housed a smaller collection until moving to its current location.
 The current building was built in 1936 next to Sulaymaniyya Takiyya.
-On the facade, it presents the front walls of the Umayyad palace of Qasr al-Hayr al-Gharbi, which was removed from its location in the Syrian Desert.
+The facade incorporates the front walls of the Umayyad palace of Qasr al-Hayr al-Gharbi, which were removed from their location in the Syrian Desert.

-The discovery of Qasr al-Hayr al-Gharbi adding new attention to the collection of the Islamic period, the Directorate of Antiquities decided to incorporate the fragments of the palace into the museum.
-The front façade of the palace was transported to Damascus, before being carefully reconstructed as the National Museum's main entrance.
+The façade of the palace was transported to Damascus and used in the construction of the museum's main entrance.
 The process took several years and the official opening was celebrated in 1950.
-By time, new halls and wings were added to the museum as its collection grew.
-In 1953, a three-storey wing was added to display more exhibits of the Islamic period, as well as contemporary Syrian art.
+By this time, new halls and wings were added as the collection grew.
+In 1953, a three-storey wing was added to display more Islamic period exhibits as well as contemporary Syrian art.

 In 1963, a new lecture hall and a library were added.
 This lecture hall was furnished as a 19th-century Ottoman-era Damascene reception hall, lavishly decorated and ornamented, as most Damascene palaces of that time.
 Later additions were made in 1974 to house exhibits from the Paleolithic period.
 The most recent addition took place in 2004, when the temporary exhibition wing was reworked to display Neolithic antiquities.

-The museum temporarily closed its doors in 2012, after the Syrian Civil War engulfed Damascus and threatened its collection.
-The museum authorities quickly unloaded more than 300,000 artifacts and hid them in secret locations to safeguard them from destruction and looting.
+The museum temporarily closed its doors in 2012, after the Syrian Civil War.
+The museum authorities hid over 300,000 artifacts in secret locations to safeguard them from destruction and looting.
 After six years, the museum reopened four of its five wings on October 29, 2018.

-The museum was closed again on 7 December 2024 amid the fall of Damascus.
-To protect the museum from looting amid the fall of the Assad regime, the Directorate-General of Antiquities and Museums, Mohamed Nair Awad, requested security from Hayat Tahrir al-Sham, which sent fighters to secure the facility.
-The museum reopened again on 8 January 2025.
+The museum was closed again on 7 December 2024 after the fall of Damascus.
+To protect the museum from looting, the Directorate-General of Antiquities and Museums, Mohamed Nair Awad, requested security from Hayat Tahrir al-Sham, which sent fighters to secure the facility.
+The museum reopened on 8 January 2025.

-On 9 November 2025, six marble statues from the Roman era were stolen from the museum following a break-in at the classical department.
-Syria’s Directorate General of Antiquities and Museums later announced it had launched an investigation and a review of security measures in the wake of the theft.
+On 9 November 2025, six marble statues from the Roman era were stolen following a break-in at the classical department.
+Syria’s Directorate General of Antiquities and Museums launched an investigation and a review of security measures in the wake of the theft.